Definitive guide

 The report explained that stream processing is used by enterprises for Continuous Intelligence as it captures data in real-time for storage and analysis.
 With the strong demand for real-time business data, analysts expect steady growth for the Stream Processing Market.

 The market sizing aggregate data is then projected to be valued at $32.27 billion in 2024 and $47.38 billion in 2025.
-While it is projected to be $41.63 billion in 2026 and $52 billion in 2027.
+It is projected to be $41.63 billion in 2026 and $52 billion in 2027.

 11. The Stream Processing Market has been growing at an average rate of 100.23% for the last nine years.